grant/a-moment/README.md

-# Clock Wall
+# A Moment

-A wall of animating clocks
+A creative project by Grant Timmerman

 [Insert picture here]